fendeedith/EXPLORATORY-POWER-BI-PROJECT/README.md

 # EXPLORATORY-POWER-BI-PROJECT

 ## Project Overview
-This project showcases my ability to use POWER BI to clean, transform, prepare, analyze and visualize data with the aim of making better and more informed business decisons
+This project showcases my ability to use POWER BI to clean, transform, prepare, analyze and visualize data with the aim of making better and more informed business decisons.

 ## Data Sources
 The data set was gotten from a youtube account called @AlexTheAnalyst.
 It is a survey conducted among U.S.-based professionals working in the field of data analytics.
 The survey collected responses on various work-related preferences, including preferred programming language, work/life balance, salary satisfaction and other factors influencing their professional experiences.